Sikang-Hu/Notes/DesignPattern.md

 ## Singleton

 Ensure that only one instance of a class is created, and provide a global point of access to the object.
 Usually singleton are used for centralized management of internal or external resource.
 Sometimes, it is costy to create such a instance, like SessionFactory in Hibernate.
+Recommend using static nested class and enum.

+### In JDK
+java.lang.Runtime is a singleton instance.
+It is in hungry mode.

+### Use Cases
+* Frequently created and destroyed object
+* Initialization of object cost a lot of resources (data source, session factory)
+* Utils objects

+## Factory Method

+### Simple Factory / Static Factory

+### Factory Method

+### Abstract Factory